Skip Nav Destination

 EISBN: 978-1-62708-345-4

-... of gear failure analysis. contact fatigue failure analysis fatigue failure gears macropitting micropitting rolling-contact fatigue scuffing spalling stress rupture subcase fatigue thermal fatigue wear GEARS can fail in many different ways, and except for an increase in noise level...
+... failure analysis. contact fatigue failure analysis fatigue failure gears macropitting micropitting rolling-contact fatigue scuffing spalling stress rupture subcase fatigue thermal fatigue wear GEARS can fail in many different ways, and except for an increase in noise level...

 Abstract